 No. You are required to describe the expected outcome of funding the investment in the narrative justification portion of the decision package under the heading "What specific performance outcomes does the agency expect?"
-However, that doesn't mean a unique performance measure should be created for each package in the Results through Performance Management system.
+However, that doesn't mean a unique performance measure should be created for each package in RPM.
 For each decision package, ask:

-- Will this investment affect one or more of the activity performance measures reported by the agency in the Results through Performance Management (RPM) system?
+- Will this investment affect one or more of the activity performance measures reported by the agency in RPM?
 If yes, identify the expected incremental change in annual performance targets for each measure and for each applicable fiscal year if the decision package is enacted.
-BDS provides the tools to identify the incremental impacts for these measures. - If the answer to the first question is no, but the decision package will contribute to another significant ongoing activity outcome, we suggest that the agency establish a new measure in the system for that activity. - If the decision package is expected to generate some other performance change that would not be relevant as an ongoing measure of activity results, do not create a new measure in RPM.
+BDS provides the tools to identify the incremental impacts for these measures. - If the answer to the first question is "no," but the decision package will contribute to another significant ongoing activity outcome, we suggest that the agency establish a new measure in the system for that activity. - If the decision package is expected to generate some other performance change that would not be relevant as an ongoing measure of activity results, do not create a new measure in RPM.